bruvellu/terebratalia-wnts/wnt.md

 <!--## Open questions about the Wnt code-->

 If a Wnt code exists, we expect that specific combinations of Wnt signaling components on a tissue will give rise to specific developmental outcomes, either cell fate specification or morphogenetic movements.
-These correlations between gene expression and developmental outcome ought also to be conserved in different tissues and across in different animal groups.
+These correlations between gene expression and developmental outcome should also be conserved across different tissues and animal groups.
 However, given that uncovering the existence of a putative Wnt code is challenging and requires comprehensive analyses of Wnt signaling components throughout development, it remains unclear whether specific combinations of Wnt signaling components do give rise to specific developmental outcomes, and whether this putative Wnt code is evolutionarily conserved across animals.
-Therefore, a crucial step to comprehend the roles of Wnt signaling in axial patterning is to uncover the particular ligand--receptor contexts active throughout animal embryogenesis in a comparative manner.
+Therefore, a crucial step to comprehend the roles of Wnt signaling in axial patterning is to uncover the particular ligand--receptor contexts active throughout animal embryogenesis comparatively.

 <!--There’s no Wnt code, but shared ancestry.-->